dell/csm-docs/content/docs/getting-started/helmmodules/observability/_index.md

 ### Grafana

-The Grafana dashboards require Grafana to be deployed in the same Kubernetes cluster as CSM for Observability.
-Below are the configuration details required to properly set up Grafana to work with CSM for Observability.
+The Grafana dashboards require Grafana to be deployed in the same Kubernetes cluster as Container Storage Module Observability.
+Below are the configuration details required to properly set up Grafana to work with Container Storage Module Observability.

 | Supported Version | Helm Chart                                                |
 | ----------------- | --------------------------------------------------------- |
 | 10.x      | [Grafana Helm chart](https://github.com/grafana/helm-charts/tree/main/charts/grafana) |

-**Note:** Starting from Grafana version 10.x, deprecation warnings related to the Angular plugins will be displayed in the Grafana user interface.
-This does not affect the functionality of the dashboards.
-Currently, Grafana version 11.x is not supported.
+**Note:** From Grafana 10.x, deprecation warnings for Angular plugins will appear in the UI, but dashboards still work. **Grafana 11.x isn’t supported yet**

 Grafana must be configured with the following data sources/plugins: